fatima-elfat/alx-pre_course/0x01-git/README.md

- read me file for 0x01-git
+this is a readme file for 0x01-git